ospatil/generator-node-typescript/README.md

 ## Usage

 Install `generator-node-typescript` globally.
-If you are planning to use _gulp_, install `gulp-cli` globally too.
+If you are planning to use _gulp_, install `gulp-cli` globally.

 ```sh
 $npm install -g generator-node-typescript